jessewaweru/SQL_PROJECT_POSTGRES/README.md

     20;
 ```
 #### **Insights I gained from the problem statement:**
 - Salaries range from $165,000 dollars a year to $650,000.
 The companies offering the job postings are very different.
-The job roles are also very diverse even when categorised solely for Data Analysts.
+The job roles are also diverse even when categorised solely for Data Analysts.

 ![Top paying jobs](<assets/top paying jobs.png>)
 *Bar graph showcasing the top 20 salaries for Data analysts and their specific roles*

-### 2.What skills are required for these top-paying jobs?
+### 2. What skills are required for these top-paying jobs?
 Next, I generate a query that would showcase the top skills required for the top paying jobs for Data Analysts.
 I took the sql query from my first problem statement and pasted it in the second question and wrapped it in a CTE.
 I then joined the new CTE with the skills csv file to generate the skills attached to each top paying job on the market together with the company name and job title.

 ```SQL